Chengqi

 the Centre has attracted research funding in excess of

-$16.9 million from the ARC and industries and attracted ten ARC Future
+$16.9 million from the Australian Research Council (ARC) and industries and

-Fellowships and five ARC DECRAs awards.
+attracted ten ARC Future Fellowships and five ARC DECRAs awards.
+QCIS has become the strongest IT research

-Universities.
-In consequence, QCIS has helped UTS Computer Science to be
+centre among Australian Universities.
+In consequence, QCIS has helped UTS

-ranked among the top 100 universities by QS 2021, and No. 17 worldwide based
+Computer Science to be ranked among the top 100 universities by QS 2021, and

-in 2021.
-QCIS has established five joint research centres with Tsinghua
+University’s academic rankings in 2021.
+QCIS has established five joint

-University, Shanghai JiaoTong University, Huazhong
+research centres with Tsinghua University, Shanghai JiaoTong

-centres in 2017 as Centre for Quantum Software and Information (CQSI) and the
+two new research centres in 2017 as Centre for Quantum Software and

-Centre for Artificial Intelligence (CAI).
+Information (CQSI) and the Centre for Artificial Intelligence (CAI).
 Professor Zhang

 has been recently appointed as the Director of HK PolyU